 We entered the marina and turned left to the reception dock as per indicated by our instructions

 Unfortunately, there was a massive catamaran parked midway down the pontoon effectively blocking space for two more boats.
 Instructions said to raft onto other moored boats but the only boat we could raft, or tie onto, was a 35’ sailboat.
 Tying a 56’ to a 35’ sailboat didn’t feel safe and we couldn’t get next or past the catamaran.
-So…after five days of sailing and living through a Force 9 storm, we moored the boat along side the pontoon facing the reception dock.
+So…after five days of sailing and living through a Force 9 storm, we moored the boat alongside the pontoon facing the reception dock.
+And we’re going to sail across the Atlantic Ocean?

 All I wanted to do was punch the attendant’s lights out